+There will be case questions during this course.
 Cases are to be worked in small groups.
-Cases will require analysis in Excel as well as a series of questions related to the core concept in the cases.
-Groups will be formed by the instructor and class members, based on the size of the class and the expertise of the class members.
-Presentations/case writeups will include quantitative as well as qualitative information.
-Each group may be required to present at least one case.
-All group members get the same grade.
-You will also be asked to complete peer evaluations of your group members after each case.
+Cases may require analysis in Excel as well as a series of questions related to the core concept in the cases.
+Groups will be formed by the instructor based on the size of the class and the expertise of the class members.